Chicago Real Estate Market Trends, Data, Statistics

 Chicago Area Employment

 The unemployment rate for Chicago is not always a very good indicator of the health of the local economy.
 The rate can vary significantly from month to month as a result of changes in the assumed size of the labor force.
-Currently it stands at 8.1%, which is the lowest it’s been in 5 years.
+Currently it stands at 8.6%, which is at the lower end of the range of the last few years but still way too high.

 Another interesting tidbit to note is that, even though employment declined from 2000 – 2004, home sales continued to rise.
 Then, despite the fact that employment rose from 2006 – 2008, home sales were in a decline.
 So clearly employment is surprisingly not totally correlated with home sales.

 Even more interesting is the percentage of home sales in the Chicago market that are distressed – either bank owned or short sales.
 The percentages are clearly seasonal, dropping off during the summer when there is plenty of inventory but rising during the winter when the more desperate sellers tend to be out.
-40% of February’s sales were distressed, which is the lowest percentage in the last 5 years.
+29% of March’s sales were distressed, which is the lowest percentage in the last 6 years.

 I’ve opted to produce my own data for these distressed sales rather than use RealtyTrac’s foreclosure sale numbers.
 I’ve seen too many peculiarities with the RealtyTrac numbers to trust them and at least I know that these numbers come from a reliable source.
 I think RealtyTrac is grossly underestimating the number of foreclosure sales in Chicago.